BenWassa/drop/README.md

   1. Direct Control — user sets weekly targets manually.
   2. Archetypes — user picks a persona; the system proposes targets which can be adjusted.
-  3. Growth Mode — system-driven targets derived from past logs/trends.
+  3. Growth Mode — system-driven targets derived from past logs/trends using 21-day rolling averages with 80-120% baseline clamping for stable, realistic adjustments.

   Daily Presence is the default screen.
 Domains are represented as cards: Sleep (identity), Fitness (allocation & mode), Mind (reading & writing), Spirit (meditation & burnout).
 Interactions are intentionally simple: tap to log, hold to record duration, and sliders for intensity.